internet-trains/ottd-rest/README.md

 # ottd-rest
-Simple OpenTTD GameScript HTTP Binding with Flask Microservice
+Simple OpenTTD GameScript HTTP Binding with a Quart Microservice